 Tio’s campus near the boarder of Germany is housed in an atmospheric monumental building that nevertheless offers all modern facilities.
 What makes this campus unique?
 That would be the enormous schoolyard with a basketball field and a table tennis table, where students love to hang out during their break.

-The campus in Hengelo offers the International Business Management in English.
+The campus in Hengelo offers the bachelor programme International Business Management in English.
 The other bachelor programmes and vocational programmes are offered in Dutch.

 Studying in Hengelo